peteryxu/aqd-cli-workshop/README.md

 ![splash page for Amazon Q CLI](/images/q-cli-splash.png)

-It is pretty awesome, and this workshop will help you get hands on with it so that you can learn the basics and then help you understand how you can apply this to your every day activities.
+It is pretty awesome, and in this workshop you will get hands on with it so that you can learn the basics,  and give you the confidence so you can apply what you have learned to your every day activities.

 ---